ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/Watchdog.md

 ### Watchdog example

-Create a watchdog timer that expires after 5 seconds, the timer is refreshed by pushing BUTTON1 on the target board.
+Create a watchdog timer that expires after 5 seconds and that you refresh by pushing BUTTON1 on the target board.

 ```c++
 #include "mbed.h"